palfrey/maiden/README.md

 Status
 ------
-Experimental.
-Rockstar is still very much in active flux, and Maiden doesn't even implement the [entire current spec](https://github.com/dylanbeattie/rockstar) as of writing this, but I'm seeing what I can do.
+Rockstar is still very much in active flux, but we target the [full "correct" test suite](https://github.com/dylanbeattie/rockstar/tree/reference-implementation/tests/correct) from the reference implementation (excepting [some issues](https://github.com/dylanbeattie/rockstar/issues/168) in it)

 Usage
 -----